JacksonTheMaster/StationeersServerUI/readme.md

 ## Requirements
 - Windows OS
 - Downloaded and installed the Stationeers Dedicated Server.
+- Administrative Privileges (Hostesly i havnt tested it without running as admin, but from my experience it..should'nt?

 ## Quick Installation Instrcutions for Administrators & Server Operators